Fort Mountain State Park Cabin Review: Renovated Cottages

 Fort Mountain State Park Cottages: Bottom Line

 We loved our stay at our Fort Mountain cottage.
-The cabins’ modern design and features, combined with rustic-modern furnishings and an amazing screened porch, make them an amazing spot to relax and chill.
+The cabins’ modern design and features, combined with rustic-modern furnishings and a large screened porch, make them a fantastic spot to relax and chill.
 And they’re a fantastic home-base for a week of hiking, biking, swimming or paddling adventure at the park.

 With a short 1.5 hour drive from Atlanta, Fort Mountain is a great destination for a long weekend (or week) of fresh air, scenic views, and an abundance of North Georgia’s natural beauty.